-The current opioid crisis traces its roots to the 1990s, when pharmaceutical companies informed the medical community that there were no long-term risks of prescribing opioids for pain.
+The current opioid crisis traced its roots to the 1990s when pharmaceutical companies informed the medical community that there were no long-term risks of prescribing opioids for pain.
 As a result, physicians began to prescribe opiate painkillers at significantly higher rates.
 By 2012, medical providers wrote 259 million prescriptions for opioids, according to the American Society of Addiction Medicine.
-That is enough for each American adult to have his or her own bottle of pills.
+That is enough for each American adult to have their own bottle of pills.

-Suddenly, patients began to receive opiate painkillers for all sorts of conditions, ranging from acute pain due to injuries or surgery, to chronic pain.
+Suddenly, patients began to receive opiate painkillers for all sorts of conditions, ranging from acute pain to injuries or surgery to chronic pain.
 As the opioid epidemic gained momentum, physicians had realized that the pharmaceutical industry had misled them.
-Prescription painkillers have harmful properties and are associated with high rates of dependence and addiction.
-In 2018, the Centers for Disease Control and Prevention (CDC) issued new prescribing guidelines for physicians.
-These guidelines intend to limit the widespread prescription of opioids.
+Prescription painkillers have harmful properties and are associated with high dependence and addiction rates.
+In 2018, the Centers for Disease Control and Prevention (CDC) issued new prescribing guidelines for physicians, and these guidelines intend to limit the widespread prescription of opioids.

 Geographically, the opioid epidemic began in New England and the Midwest.
 New Hampshire, Vermont, Ohio, and West Virginia were particularly hard hit in the early 2010s.
 Now, the trend appears to be moving westward.
 For example, the Orange County, CA, sheriff’s department recently announced that the amount of fentanyl seized has doubled for the third year in a row.
-A recent report by the RAND Institute indicates that the synthetic opioid epidemic is likely to get worse before it gets better, in large part because the fentanyl market may become more widespread.
+A recent report by the RAND Institute indicates that the synthetic opioid epidemic is likely to worsen before it gets better, mainly because the fentanyl market may become more widespread.

-Across the United States as a whole, fentanyl now causes more opioid-related deaths than heroin or prescription painkillers.
+Across the United States, fentanyl now causes more opioid-related deaths than heroin or prescription painkillers.
 So what is it about fentanyl that makes it so deadly?

 What Is Fentanyl?

-To understand how fentanyl addiction develops, it is important to distinguish between opiate dependence and opioid addiction.
-Anyone who uses opioids (whether prescription pain pills, heroin, or synthetic opioids) over a long period of time will develop some degree of a physical dependence.
+To understand how fentanyl addiction develops, it is essential to distinguish between opiate dependence and opioid addiction.
+Anyone who uses opioids (whether prescription pain pills, heroin, or synthetic opioids) will develop some degree of physical dependence over a long period of time.

 In contrast to opiate dependence, which is a physiological process, addiction refers to a behavioral response to chronic opiate use.
-Fentanyl binds to receptors in the emotion centers of the brain, triggering a reward response.
-For some people, this reward is incredibly intense and causes cravings and an intense desire to continue using the drug.
-People suffering from fentanyl addiction experience a strong craving for the drug.
-They also go to great lengths to obtain and use the drug.
-Fentanyl users often fail to meet responsibilities which can lead to legal troubles or relationships conflict.
-Cravings is also one of the most prominent symptoms that separates opiate dependence from addiction.
+Fentanyl binds to receptors in the brain’s emotion centers, triggering a reward response.
+This reward is incredibly intense for some people and causes cravings and an intense desire to continue using the drug.
+People suffering from fentanyl addiction experience an intense craving for the drug, and they also go to great lengths to obtain and use the drug.
+Fentanyl users often fail to meet responsibilities, leading to legal troubles or relationship conflict.
+Cravings are also one of the most prominent symptoms separating opiate dependence from addiction.
 For example, a long-time user of prescription painkillers may have increased tolerance but not crave the pills.

-Just as the symptoms of opiate dependence and addiction differ, so do the treatments.
+Just as opiate dependence and addiction symptoms differ, so do the treatments.
 The only treatment for opiate dependence is to become opiate-free.
-Only after the body is cleared of opioid molecules, a process known as detoxification, can it begin to reset its normal balance.
+Only after the body is cleared of opioid molecules, a process known as detoxification, can it begin to reset its average balance.
 In contrast, addiction requires mental health treatment.
 Many people addicted to opiates begin using them to numb pain associated with trauma, depression, and other sources of distress.
 Opiates mask the pain for a short period of time but are not a long-term solution.
 Thus, effective treatment for fentanyl addiction must address the root causes of addiction.
-Once a person has undergone detox, he or she is in a better mental space to engage in psychological and emotional treatment.
+Once a person has undergone detox, they are in a better mental space to engage in psychological and emotional treatment.
 By addressing these sources of pain, the person can move forward with a healthier life.

 Medically Assisted Opioid Treatment: A Path Forward

-Given the large number of people suffering from opioid addiction, there is a strong public health need for medically assisted opioid treatment.
-Unfortunately, many rehab facilities do not provide this much needed medical care, proven to be the first necessary step for those who want to overcome addiction.
+Given the large number of people suffering from opioid addiction, there is a solid public health need for medically assisted opioid treatment.
+Unfortunately, many rehab facilities do not provide this much-needed medical care, proven to be the first necessary step for those who want to overcome addiction.

-According to the Substance Abuse and Mental Health Services Administration, 42% of addiction treatment facilities offer medication assisted treatment.
-Although MAT is currently considered the gold standard treatment, there is always a great concern of its long-term opioid effects.
+According to the Substance Abuse and Mental Health Services Administration, 42% of addiction treatment facilities offer medication-assisted treatment (MAT).
+Although MAT is currently considered the gold standard treatment, there is always a great concern about its long-term opioid effects.

 Waismann Method® is one of the most successful medically assisted opioid detoxification available.
-We treat each patient as an individual, assessing the unique health needs, and emotional factors that may contribute to addiction.
-Our team of medical professional are available to provide you with the help you need, to get you where you want to be.
+We treat each patient as an individual, assessing the unique health needs and emotional factors that may contribute to addiction.
+Our team of medical professionals is available to provide you with the help you need to get you where you want to be.

-If you or a loved one is struggling with opioid or alcohol addiction, it isn’t too late to get help.
+If you or a loved one struggles with opioid or alcohol addiction, it isn’t too late to get help.
 At the Waismann Method® Opioid Treatment Center, we offer effective medical detox for those suffering from opioid use disorder and alcohol dependence.
-For the last 21 years, we have helped thousands of people from United States and other parts of the world, find freedom from opioid addiction.
+For over 22 years, we have helped thousands of people from the United States and other parts of the world find freedom from opioid addiction.
 We perform all of our detox services in a full-service, accredited hospital.
 An opioid detox in an accredited hospital provides a safe, dignified and comfortable setting for this private medical event.
 Furthermore, because our patients go through acute withdrawal in a hospital setting, nearly 100% achieve complete detoxification.

 Once detox is complete, opioid-free patients are in a better emotional and psychological state to undergo assessment and diagnosis to address the root causes of their addiction.
-Additionally, opioid free patients are more likely to complete and succeed with mental health treatment.
-By joining forces with the Domus Retreat, the Waismann Method Medical Group provides personalized opioid detoxification and aftercare services.
+Additionally, opioid-free patients are more likely to complete and succeed with mental health treatment.
+The Waismann Method Medical Group provides personalized opioid detoxification and aftercare services by joining forces with the Domus Retreat.
 Our comprehensive approach gives our patients the best chance for a healthy, lifelong recovery from opioid addiction.

-We know that opioid use is often associated with shame, doubt, and distress.
-Rather than casting blame and punishing people for their fentanyl addiction, we take an effective medical approach to reverse physical dependence and help individuals overcome their struggles.
+We understand you might be feeling shame, doubt, and distress, and we also understand that fentanyl addiction is not who you are but a condition you suffer from.
+We take an effective medical approach rather than casting blame and punishing people for their fentanyl addiction.
+We reverse physical dependence and help individuals overcome their struggles.
 Contact us today to learn how we can help you or your loved one achieve freedom from fentanyl addiction.